Notting Hill

 57 Ledbury Rd., Notting Hill

 Former Spa Junkie columnist at the Financial Times Inge Theron is the founder of this enterprise.
 Which makes sense, as only someone who has experienced hundreds of spas, treatments, and Eastern and Western wellness philosophies could have come up with something so smart.
 FaceGym is not a facial; it’s a workout for the muscles, fascia, and lymph glands that make up your face.
 And it’s completely noninvasive.
 A therapist will knead, press, and gently slap your face for thirty minutes, and the result is kind of incredible.
 Your cheekbones look lifted, your eyes are less puffy, and the rush of blood to the face gives your complexion a healthy glow.
 The shorter appointment times and convenient locations mean you can squeeze this facial workout into a lunch break.
-We like the flagship on the King's Road, but the counter at Selfridges is just as good, as is the location across the pond at Saks in NYC.

 2-5 Colville Mews, Notting Hill